Svancara/FinDogAI/docs/prd.md

 11. Error handling: "No vehicles found.
 Add a vehicle in settings first."
 12. If odometer reading missing from transcription, prompt: "Please say odometer reading."
 13. Hands-free confirmation: After TTS ends, KWS listens for "yes"/"no"; voice response triggers corresponding action
+14. Optional job override: Saying "for job [id/name]" targets that job for this operation only and does not change the Active Job
+16. If inline job override specified, TTS and modal include the targeted job ("for job [number] [title]"); event is created under that job; Active Job remains unchanged

+15. If no Active Job and no job override specified, prompt: "Say job number or set an Active Job first"

 ### Story 4.3: Manual Cost Entry - Transport Category